Out in the Desert Dunes, Where the Imagination Runs Free

 4th day: Zagora – Chagaga

-After breakfast, the itinerary continues to the Erg Lihoudi dunes, where you have another camel ride of about two hours.
-Lunch is in M’Hamid, the last village, and right on the edge of the desert.
-In the afternoon, the trip continues by 4×4 to the Erg Chagaga dunes (300m) with 60km of off-road driving, passing the varying features of the desert; ‘erg’, ‘reg’, ‘hammada’, and oases.
-These dunes are far away from civilization, in the desert proper …… and the silence and the expanse of the sand is overwhelming.
+In the afternoon we drive further south still, to M’hamid, the very gate to the desert and the end of the paved road, where the massive Sahara starts.
+The trip continues to the Erg Chagaga dunes (300m) with 60km of off-road driving, passing the varying features of the desert; ‘erg’ (dunes), ‘hammada’ (stony desert), and oases.
+These dunes are far away from civilization, in the desert proper …… and the silence and the expanse of the sand are overwhelming.
 We have dinner and spend the night in a bivouac here.

 5th day: Chagaga – Ouarzazate